 What details are displayed in my insurance documentation?

 Within your insurance documents there are a lot of important factors that you need to be aware of and certainly need checking to ensure they are correct.
-In the event of an accident, incorrect information could invalidate your insurance and your insurer may refuse to pay out on a claim.
+In the event of an accident, incorrect information could invalidate your insurance and your insurance provider may refuse to pay out on a claim.

 Levels of insurance cover

 When taking out an insurance policy, there are usually three types of cover and you will have the option to choose one that suit your needs.
 These are comprehensive, third party fire and theft and third party only: